xbili/xbili.github.io/index.md

 - Served as a **Cadet Inspector** for the **National Police Cadet Corps**, inspiring youth leaders in secondary schools

-#### Hobbies
+#### Other Hobbies

-During my free time, I enjoy swimming, basketball, and occasionally flaunting my very limited musical flair on the electric guitar and piano.

-I'm also an avid lover of musicals, Hamilton, Wicked, and Les Miserables are some of my favorites. :)
+- Swimming
+- Basketball (I watch more than I play)
+- Electric guitar and piano
+- Musicals!